-Fig. 5 presents a closer look at the rapid decreases in effective pressure at the beginning of the melt 232 season (May-July).
-Coming from primarily distributed winter drainage with low transmissivity, the rise in 233 hydraulic head due to the system's inability to transport growing fluxes, and the rapid fall in head back to 234 the equilibrium value, show that the system resolves this pressure by developing more efficient pathways (i.e. 235 increasing transmissivity by opening new channels).
-The calculated spikes in hydraulic head in Figures 4 236 and 5 are higher than realistic physical values, in which localized buildups of very high water pressure would 237 more quickly be resolved through hydraulic jacking (local uplift where water pressure exceeds flotation) 238 and/or fracturing of the overlying ice.
-Since these processes are not explicitly represented within SHAKTI, 239 localized large water pressures may be resolved more slowly in the simulations, thus appearing as non-240 physical values.
-Such a buildup of hydraulic head can be observed in Fig. 5b (June 5), where a large area 241 of negative N (high water pressure) can be seen at the northern part of the domain.
-On June 10, this 242 area has relaxed, and by June 30 the entire section has almost completely returned to the original state of 243 effective pressure, around 2 MPa across the mesh.
-Fig. 6 depicts the channel system that is established 244 during and after these events, showing that an area of distributed, heavy flow around 4029 and 4030 km 245 N quickly coalesces to a narrow and efficient channel in response to higher water pressures.
-246
+of very high water pressure would more quickly be resolved through hydraulic jacking (local uplift where 242 water pressure exceeds flotation) and/or fracturing of the overlying ice.
+Since these processes are not 243 explicitly represented within SHAKTI, localized large water pressures may be resolved more slowly in the 244 simulations, thus appearing as non-physical values.
+Setting a warmer ice temperature may also result in 245 less extreme spikes (see Appendix C).
+Such a buildup of hydraulic head can be observed in Fig. 5b (June 5), where a large area of negative N (high water pressure) can be seen at the northern part of the domain.
+247 On June 10, this area has relaxed, and by June 30 the entire section has almost completely returned to the 248 original state of effective pressure, around 2 MPa across the mesh.
+Fig. 6 depicts the channel system that is established during and after these events, showing that an area of distributed, heavy flow around 4029 250 and 4030 km N quickly coalesces to a narrow and efficient channel in response to higher water pressures.
+251

-So long as high fluxes continue, melt opening exceeds creep closure, keeping efficient channels open 247 during the majority of the melt season.
-The drainage system is able to quickly shuttle large fluxes through, 248 allowing it to return to a low-pressure state and draining the surrounding bed.
-Although velocities are 249 not simulated here, it is inferred that sliding velocities would decrease due to a return to higher effective 250 pressures in the summer.
-Beaud and others (2022)'s velocity dataset at Shishper Glacier from 2013-2019 251 shows that the glacier does indeed slow down significantly during summer months.
-In addition, increases in 252 surface displacement further up the trunk of Shishper were observed by Bhambri and others (2020) during 253 the early melt season (May to June) between 2013-2016, suggesting that there could be decreased effective 254 pressures at the northern part of the domain during this time.
-This agrees with our model results: near the 255 terminus, the system remains perennially channelized, while the upper part sees an inefficient, distributed 256 system during the early melt season that evolves to become more efficient over the summer.
-257
+So long as high fluxes continue, melt opening exceeds creep closure, keeping efficient channels open 252 during the majority of the melt season.
+The drainage system is able to quickly shuttle large fluxes through, 253 allowing it to return to a low-pressure state and draining the surrounding bed.
+Although velocities are 254 not simulated here, it is inferred that sliding velocities would decrease due to a return to higher effective 255 pressures in the summer.
+Beaud and others (2022)'s velocity dataset at Shishper Glacier from 2013-2019 256 shows that the glacier does indeed slow down significantly during summer months.
+In addition, increases in 257 surface displacement further up the trunk of Shishper were observed by Bhambri and others (2020) during 258 the early melt season (May to June) between 2013-2016, suggesting that there could be decreased effective 259 pressures at the northern part of the domain during this time.
+This agrees with our model results: near the 260 terminus, the system remains perennially channelized, while the upper part sees an inefficient, distributed 261 system during the early melt season that evolves to become more efficient over the summer.
+262

-As the system closes and the capacity of the drainage system falls, it regains its sensitivity to temporary increases in melt, as is seen in the early and late summer spikes in hydraulic head (Fig. 5; Hart and others (2022)).
+As the system closes and the capacity of the drainage system falls, it regains its sensitivity to temporary increases in melt, as is seen in the early and late summer spikes in hydraulic head (Fig. 5) (Hart and others, 2022).
 This contraction happens as basal flux falls, allowing melt opening to fall and creep closure to dominate.
 The spikes are smaller than the ones at the beginning of the melt season because the system has not had much time to close yet, so it is more efficient than at the beginning of spring.